trouni/slides-viewer/README.md

 By default, code will not use any syntax highlighting (the default theme color will be used for code), unless the theme specifies one.

-You can overwrite the syntax highlighter to any of the [hljs color styles](https://github.com/highlightjs/highlight.js/tree/master/src/styles) using the `hljs` parameter.
+You can overwrite the syntax highlighter to any of the [hljs color styles](https://github.com/highlightjs/highlight.js/tree/master/src/styles) using the `hljs` query parameter.

 *Example:*
 ```